davidzas/github-history/README.md

 Change the `REPO_URL` varaible for your own where
 #### `https://api.github.com/repos/{REPOSITORY_OWNER_USERNAME}/{REPOSITORY_NAME}/commits`

-This way you will have the ability to connect to another repo and watch in real time its commit history
+This way you will have the ability to connect to another repo and watch in real-time its commit history